November 03, 2016 5 min read 2 Comments

 The industrial food machine doesn't just hurt you and your family, but also the small farmer.

-While modern farming techniques and food science has increased our ability to feed people on a large scale, an unintended (hopefully?) consequence is that it also effectively eliminates the ability of farmers and families to feed themselves, in exchange for a frightening reliance on a handful of giant corporations.
+While modern farming techniques and food science have increased our ability to feed people on a large scale, an unintended (hopefully?) consequence is that it also effectively eliminates the ability of farmers and families to feed themselves, in exchange for a frightening reliance on a handful of giant corporations.

 A major issue is that fewer and fewer seed varieties are being used around the world.
 These few varieties come at a cost from the giant agricultural and pesticide companies such as the "Big 6" pesticide and GMO corporations (BASF, Bayer, Dupont, Dow Chemical Company, Monsanto, and Syngenta).
 We are losing numbers of heirloom varieties at an alarming rate.
 Thank God for organizations and companies such as Seed Savers Exchange (where we personally buy all our seeds from for our family garden) whose goal is to save and protect the amazing array of grains, vegetables, fruits and flowers historically grown around the world.

 This reliance on buying seeds from a small handful of companies means that any breakdown in the distribution system of the seeds can spell doom for huge swaths of people, particularly in the least advantaged populations in developing economies.
 Simply put, people are forced to trust a system that is inherently fragile and cannot work in their best interest when profit is the purpose of any company's existence.